Vakhshoori101/UCI_Webreg_to_Google_Calendar/README.md

 # Adding UCI Webreg Course to Google Calendar

  Created using Selenium technology to log into UCI Webreg and view the user's list of courses for the quarter.
-User can directly add these courses to their calendar using google's calendar API
+User can directly add these courses to their calendar using Google's Calendar API.

 ## Getting Started